-Apart from the preliminary announcement, and as referred to above, the offeror is required to prepare and disclose a tender-offer prospectus, which shall include the following:
+Apart from the preliminary announcement, the offeror is required to prepare and disclose a tender-offer prospectus, which must include the following:

-- A description of the offer (eg, theamount and nature of the offer; the amount, nature and class of securities that are the object of the offer; the consideration and the justification of its fairness; a guarantee for the consideration; the terms of the offer, in particular the conditions of the offer and its assumptions; a financial intermediary and its role; the purposes of the offer; plans for the target company; the financing of the offer; declarations of acceptance; and the result of the offer). - Information regarding the offeror, shareholdings and shareholders' agreements (eg,identification of the offeror, shareholdings of the offeror in the target company, shareholders' agreements regarding the target company). - Other information that the offeror considers relevant.
+- a description of the offer, eg, the amount and nature of the offer, the amount, nature and class of securities that are the object of the offer, the consideration and the justification of its fairness, a guarantee for the consideration, the terms of the offer, in particular the conditions of the offer and its assumptions, a financial intermediary and its role, the purposes of the offer, plans for the target company, the financing of the offer, declarations of acceptance and the result of the offer; - information regarding the offeror, shareholdings and shareholders' agreements, eg, the offeror's identity, the offeror's shareholdings in the target company and shareholders' agreements regarding the target company; and • any other information that the offeror considers relevant.

-The prospectus also needs to include the information referred to above in relation to the plans regarding the target company and the offeror must disclose its intentions as to:
+The prospectus also needs to include the information in relation to the plans regarding the target company.
+The offeror must disclose his or her intentions as to:

-- the maintenance or wind-up of the corporate activity of the target company and the offeror when the same is affected by the offer and, on the same terms, of the companies that are in a control or group relation with the offeror or the listed company; - the maintenance and employment conditions of the employees and the managers of the companies referred to in the first point above, namely potential repercussions on the places where the corporate activity is carried out, as well as to the HR policy and financial strategy of such companies; and - the maintenance of the qualification of the target company as a public company and as a listed company.
+- the maintenance or wind-up of the corporate activity of the target company and the offeror when the he or she is affected by the offer and, on the same terms, of the companies that are in a group relation with or that, even if there is no group relation, are controlled by or control the offeror or the listed company; - the maintenance and employment conditions of the employees and the managers of the companies referred to in the first point above, namely potential repercussions on the places where the corporate activity is carried out, as well as to the HR policy and financial strategy of the companies; and - the maintenance of the qualification of the target company as a public company and as a listed company.